alialbeladi-courses/ee656/hw_policy.md

 * Uploading your writeup or code to a public repository (e.g. github, bitbucket, pastebin) so that it can be accessed by other students.
 * Looking at solutions from online repository or previous years’ homeworks
 * Entering homework questions into any software, apps, or websites.
 Accessing resources that directly explain how to answer questions from the actual assignment or exam is a violation of course policy.

+## Generative AI Tools Policy:
+In this course, every element of class assignments must be fully prepared by the student.
+The use of generative AI tools for any part of your work is not allowed and will be treated as plagiarism – unless it is permitted and announced by the instructor.